iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.ct.covid19.exposurenotifications___minted141006/report.md

 > I live in Taunton, MA & don't travel much.
 Is it OK to use this until Massachusetts releases one if at all?
 If it's useless unless I am in or near CT please let me know and I'll uninstall it.<br> :date: __2020-12-01 21:36:27__

-> I just downloaded the app I hope I like it and it helps to keep us safe or lets us know how to better besides disinfectant spray<br> :date: __2020-12-01 06:06:29__

 #### 4-star reviews